jupyter-ai-contrib/jupyter-ai-tools/README.md

 For developers building AI tools that need collaborative awareness, `jupyter_ai_tools` provides a `collaborative_tool` decorator that automatically enables real-time collaboration features:

+This decorator enables other users in the same Jupyter environment to see when your AI tool is actively working on shared notebooks, improving the collaborative experience.

 ```python
 from jupyter_ai_tools.utils import collaborative_tool